German rock festival evacuated after threat

 "Because of the last attack on a concert in Manchester, the security concept for Rock am Ring was modified in advance and the number of security officers was significantly increased to around 1,200. ...
 Since a threat could not be ruled out, all necessary measures were taken immediately."

-The May 22 bombing of an arena in Manchester, Germany, during an Ariana Grande concert left 22 people dead and 59 hurt.
+The May 22 bombing of an arena in Manchester, England, during an Ariana Grande concert left 22 people dead and 59 hurt.

 Nathalie Muckhoff, 26, who was covering the festival for a local newspaper, told CNN the evacuation proceeded calmly.